Numeri-Dev/hyprupld/README.md

   -h, --help     Show this help message
   -reset         Reset all settings
   -u, --url URL  Set custom upload URL

-Note: If no service is selected, the file will be copied to clipboard
 ```

+> **Note:** If no service is selected, the file will be copied to the clipboard.

+---

 ## Desktop Environment Support

-HyprUpld works seamlessly with:
+HyprUpld works seamlessly with various desktop environments:

 - KDE Plasma
 - Hyprland
 - GNOME